vanallenlab/moalmanac/docs/description-of-inputs.md

 - `Tumor_Sample_Barcode`, string associated with the tumor profile
 - `Matched_Norm_Sample_Barcode`, string associated with the corresponding normal profile
 - `Annotation_Transcript`, transcript associated with variant
-- `Protein_Change`, protein change associated with the variant using the one-letter amino-acid codes.
 - `t_ref_count`, number of reference alleles observed at genomic position
 - `t_alt_count`, number of alternate alleles observed at genomic position

+At least one of the following also must be included:
+- `HGVSp_Short`, protein change associated with the variant using the one-letter amino acid codes
+- `Protein_Change`, protein change associated with the variant using the one-letter amino-acid codes

 ## Somatic insertion and deletion variants
 `--indel_handle` anticipates a tab delimited file which contains somatic insertions and deletions (indels).
-This file should follow the guideline's set by the TCGA's [Mutation Annotation Format (MAF)](https://docs.gdc.cancer.gov/Data/File_Formats/MAF_Format/).
-Single nucleotide variants can also be included in this output, the two MAFs are simply concatenated together.
+This file should follow the guideline's set by either TCGA or GDC [Mutation Annotation Format (MAF)](https://docs.gdc.cancer.gov/Data/File_Formats/MAF_Format/).
+Single nucleotide variants can also be included in this input, the two MAFs are simply concatenated together.

 ### Example
 |Hugo Symbol|NCBI_Build|Chromosome|Start_position|End_position|Reference_Allele|Tumor_Seq_Allele1|Tumor_Seq_Allele2|Variant_Classification|Tumor_Sample_Barcode|Matched_Norm_Sample_Barcode|Annotation_Transcript|Protein_Change|t_ref_count|t_alt_count|